 To purify, protect, and refresh the energy around you

-White sage is the most popular and most used kind of sage for smudging.
+White sage is the most popular and used sage for smudging.
 It is one of the most used medicinal plants in the world of natural medicine since it maintains all kinds of benefits and no contraindications.
 Its cleansing and purifying power is enormous.

 Its scientific name is Salvia Apiana and it grows wild in the southwestern United States, mainly in California, and northwestern Mexico.
 Its size can reach more than one meter in height and its leaves are whitish with very particular bluish tones.
 White sage is ideal to burn as incense.

-For these tribes, it was a sacred plant, and when it was burned in their ceremonies, they were smoked with the white smoke that it gave off to purify both their physical and emotional bodies, as well as places and objects.
+For these tribes, it was a sacred plant, and when it was burned in their ceremonies, they were smoked with the white smoke that it gave off to purify both their physical and emotional bodies and places and objects.
 Most of the medicinal properties of white sage are in its leaves, which absorb the energy of the sun and produce a large number of essential oils that aromatize the plant.
 When we burn its leaves, they give off a very pleasant aroma, providing a feeling of well-being, peace, and good energy.

 The use of white sage incense is especially useful in times of great change in our lives when we can end up intoxicated by stagnant energies or negative and obsolete thought patterns.
 Salvia has the power to eliminate these vibrations, purifying our energy fields, and bringing sufficient clarity and strength to remain firm in our goals.